ronakupadhyaya/Horizons-week-05/README.md

 We want to use the latter, because Schemas allow us to define useful functions on top of them, using virtuals and methods.
-You will be able to define your properties inside of your Schema
+You will be able to define your properties inside of your Schema just like you normally do.
+When you create your model, just pass in a Schema as the second parameter.

+Here are some properties you definitely want to include in your Schema; your choice for their actual property names - just be consistent!

+- **Display Name** (`String`) - could be a first name, last name, nickname, etc.
+- **Email** (`String`) - used for authentication
+- **Password** (`String`) - hashed password used for authentication
+- **Location** (`String`) - a _descriptive_ location - this location does not have coordinates! (ex.
+"Southern California", "Orange County", "Huntington Beach")
+- **Reviews** (`Array`) - an array of IDs corresponding to `Review` documents created by the user
+- **Friendships** (`Array`) - an array of IDs corresponding to `Friendship` documents associated with the user's relationships/friendships

+Next, you want to create a function for each of the `User` models that allows us to take the Reviews array, which is **only a group of IDs referring to objects** and convert that into an array of **actual Review objects.**

+We will accomplish this by

 ### Friendships! 👫 - `models/models.js`